capgemini-psdu/slack-tightener/README.md

 Lastly, change the following values in the src/main/resources/application.yaml file:

+* active-directory.application.application-id
+* active-directory.application.client-secret-key
+* redirect.host

-active-directory.application.application-id: <the "Application ID" for your new Azure AD app, found on the "Properties" tab. active-directory.application.client-secret-key: <the client secret key you noted down above>
+The `active-directory.application.application-id` should be set to the "Application ID" of your new Azure AD app, found on its "Properties" tab.

+The `active-directory.application.client-secret-key` should be set to the client secret key you noted down above.

-redirect.host: <the hostname that you intend to deploy the application to>
+The `redirect.host` should be set to the hostname that you intend to deploy the application to.